Esri/pyprt/README.md

 ## Installation

-For Python 3.6 (64bit), run `pip install pyprt` in your (virtual) Python environment or `conda install -c esri pyprt` in a Conda environment.
+For Python 3.6 or 3.8 (64bit), run `pip install pyprt` in your (virtual) Python environment or `conda install -c esri pyprt` in a Conda environment.
 Then use `import pyprt` in your scripts.
 For other Python versions, please [build](#development) PyPRT yourself at the moment.

 ## Minimal Example